On local weak limit and subgraph counts for sparse random graphs: Proof of Theorem

 \item The queue $Q$ is empty and $k_y < k$.
 Consider the vertex $v = \hat{v}_{k_{y} + 1}$.
 If $v$ is already in $F$, declare that step $y+1$ fails.
 Otherwise, start a new tree with root $v$ in $F$ and add the half-edges $E_v$ to the end of $Q$. \item $Q$ is non-empty.
 Pop the first half-edge $(u,j')$ from $Q$.
 Suppose $u \in \Vn i$.
 Suppose also that we used exactly $s$ half-edges from the sequence $\hat{h}_{\bar{i},1}, \hat{h}_{\bar{i},2} \dots, $ in the previous steps.
 Pair $(u,j')$ with $\hat{h}_{\bar{i}, s+1} = (v, j'')$.
 If $v$ is already in $F$, we say that step $y+1$ fails.
 Otherwise, we add $v$ as a child of $u$ in $F$.
 If $v$ is at distance $ < r$ from the root of its tree component, we add the remaining $d_{\bar{i}, v}-1$ half-edges $E_v \setminus \{(v,j'')\}$ to the end of $Q$. \end{itemize}

 This process reveals some pairs in the random matching that yields $H_n$.
-After step $T$ we complete the construction of $H_n$ by picking an independent random matching between those half edges in $\cup_{v \in \Vn 1} E_v$ and $\cup_{v \in \Vn 2} E_v$ which have not yet been paired by the exploration process.
+After step $T$ we complete the construction of $H_n$ by picking an independent random matching between those half-edges in $\cup_{v \in \Vn 1} E_v$ and $\cup_{v \in \Vn 2} E_v$ which have not yet been paired by the exploration process.

 Let $W_j$ be the event that step $j$ fails.
 Let $O_j$ be the event that step $j$ overflows.
 We can assume that after the first fail or an overflow at step $j$, $W_t$ and $O_t$ do not occur, and $F$ and $Q$ remain unchanged for all subsequent steps $t = j+1, j+2, \dots, T$.